When does the lacrosse season start?

 What gear does my child need to play?

-Little Scoopers: Helmet, sticks, and gloves are needed for boys.
+Little Scoopers: Helmet (a hockey helmet is ok), sticks, and gloves are needed for boys.
 Just a stick for the girls- we have loaner equipment if needed.

 Girls: Stick, mouth guard, cleats and lacrosse eye protection (goggles) or a girls helmet.
 Many girls also wear girls lacrosse gloves.